 The question seemed rhetorical, because the intelligence behind those brightly shining eyes seeped out as the young man’s mind worked toward the obvious answer.
 Obvious considering the drug’s name, not to mention their current state of confusion.

-The ring gleaming from the young man’s third finger as he continued to grip the fabric at his neck drew a gasp from Efren.
+With a gasp, Efren stared at the ring gleaming from the young man’s third finger as he continued to grip the fabric at his neck.
 This man was wearing the ring that used to adorn Efren’s smallest finger.

 There was only one possible explanation for that.